Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Further analysis

-To further investigate the pros, cons, and effectiveness of MeanLearn and baselines, we conduct several in-depth analyses and ablation studies.
+To further investigate the pros, cons, and effectiveness of MeanLearn, we conduct several analyses and ablation studies.
+LLaMA-2, Orca-2, and MeanLearn are adopted for analysis.

-\subsection{Performance on Different Domains}
+\subsection{Performance on different domains}

-For potential future improvements, we categorize tasks of MMLU based on their respective domains to explore the domains where MeanLearn and baselines excel and where they does not excel.
-The results are shown in Figure~\ref{fig:domain} with a total of 16 categories~(e.g. law), from which we can conclude:
+We categorize tasks of MMLU based on their respective domains to demonstrate the pros and cons of MeanLearn for future improvements.
+The results are shown in Figure~\ref{fig:domain} with a total of 16 categories:

 (1)~All LLMs possess poor vanilla accuracy and \texttt{AbsAcc} in math and chemistry.
 We conjecture the primary factors are the complexity of math problems and the shortage of chemistry knowledge.

 (2)~Compared to Orca-2, MeanLearn possesses considerable advantages in engineering, geography, and physics \& astronomy domains.
 We suppose this is related to the domain coverage of AbsR.